Julius Beethoven Da Vinci

 - Circe of the Whateley Universe has apparently lived for thousands of years, and claims to be the original Circe of Greek mythology.

-- George Patton, one of the great American army generals of World War II, thought he was an incarnation of the greatest generals in history (i.e. Gaius Julius Caesar, Napoleon Bonaparte, etc.).
+- George Patton, one of the great American army generals of World War II, thought he was an incarnation of the greatest generals in history (i.e. Gaius Julius Caesar, one of Napoleon Bonaparte's generals, etc.).
+He believed had been reincarnated multiple times to take part in almost all of the wars fought.

 - It has been suggested that Keanu Reeves may in fact be immortal.
 Pictures of him between 1994 and the late 2000s give almost no indication of aging, and it's been pointed out that he bears a striking resemblance to a late 19th century actor who disappeared rather mysteriously and the medieval King Charlemagne, who also had a rather suspicious death.
 See for yourself.